jtdoud/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
+Submitted by Tucker Doud

+The following report outlines in detail the steps required to process
+and analyze activity data from a personal activity monitoring device.
+The device collects data on _number of steps taken_ at 5 minute intervals
+thoughout the day.
+The data consists of two months of data from an
+anonumous individual collected during the months of October and November
+2012.
+The original unprocessed file can be found [HERE](https://github.com/jtdoud/RepData_PeerAssessment1/tree/master/Data).

 ## Loading and preprocessing the data
+Loads the required library and imports the activty data.
+The date
+column is converted to a date format recognizable by R.

 ```r
 library(ggplot2)
 setwd("~/My Dropbox/Education/ReproducibleResearch/RepData_PeerAssessment1")
 data <- read.csv(file="./Data/activity.csv", stringsAsFactors= F)
 data$date <- as.Date(data$date)
 ```

 ## What is mean total number of steps taken per day?
+Compute the mean steps per day using `tapply` and covert to a data frame.
+Plot the data using the ggplot2 package.

 ```r